 The level of determination shines through those words.

-So, whatever your obsession is, DO IT A LOT – write every day, play every day, sleep well every day, eat healthy every day, exercise every day…
+So, whatever your obsession is, DO IT A LOT: write every day, play every day, sleep well every day, eat healthy every day, exercise every day, etc.

 The list is endless.

-Given that our life is a collection of what we do every day, it’s worthwhile to decide a couple of things that matter most to you and just “do it a lot”.
+Given that our lives are a collection of what we do every day, it’s worthwhile to decide a couple of things that matter most to you and just “do it a lot.”

 Share this post ❤ 😊 🙏